 Marco van Kampen wrote in local newspaper De Limburger: ‘The Cure still plays Champions League with ease’.
 Music magazine OOR called the show a ‘triumph’ and ‘the cherry on the cake’.
 The headline of media platform 3voor12 read: ‘The Cure – three times otherworldly great’.

-The moment of the gig has to be when Robert Smith walked all the way to the left side of the stage during the long instrumental intro of Last Dance.
+The moment of the gig has to be when Robert Smith walked all the way to the left side of the stage (from the audience’s perspective) during the long instrumental intro of Last Dance.
 He just stood there, dangling, waved a bit, and people went berserk.
 Some fans asked him to come down, but he looked at the stairs in front of him and gestured something like ‘too steep’.
 It reminded a bit of the funny walk he used to do on Plainsong.

 The following gigs he kept doing his rediscovered walking about thing.
 But in Florence he had to run to his microphone to be in time for singing.
 After that he wisely chose to take a wireless mic on his walk.